-Nima Shirazi is a communications and program strategist with over a decade of eclectic experience working at the intersection of culture and politics, media and narrative, advocacy and the arts.
+Nima Shirazi is a communications and program strategist with over two decades of eclectic experience working at the intersection of culture and politics, media and narrative, advocacy and the arts.

 A senior leader in Spitfire’s New York office, Nima develops strategy, campaigns and messages alongside fearless partners dedicated to dismantling systems of discrimination and disinformation; redistributing power from corporations to communities; and demanding that our environment and economy are abundant and shared.

 Nima has trained foundation and nonprofit communications professionals across the country in storytelling, messaging and narrative.He has led presentations at the PolicyLink Equity Summit, Narrative Power Summit, frank gathering and multiple Communications Network conferences.
 Nima has also moderated discussions and been featured on panels on the media, power, pop culture and disinformation at Cornell University, Northwestern University, Orange County Art Museum and the Museum of the Moving Image in New York City.